-What was initially a small phrase uttered to describe a brief period in a man's life has grown to encompass a massive spectrum of depression and its symptoms.
+What was initially a small phrase uttered to describe a brief period in a man's life, the metaphor has grown to encompass a massive spectrum of depression and its symptoms.
 The black dog is an effective metaphor because depression can feel like an ominous, long-suffering presence tracking your every move.
 The black dog of depression represents the gradual overtaking of the things you once loved, the person you once recognized in the mirror, or the life you once lived.
-Depression does not take breaks but instead follows you around like a shadow-a large, lumbering shadow, loyal as a canine.
+Depression does not take breaks but instead follows you around like a shadow – a large, lumbering shadow, loyal as a canine.
 At its inception, though, the black dog was not quite so insidious.

 Origin Of The Depression Black Dog

 Over time, the "black dog" grew as something of a symbol for Churchill, with many amateurs and mental health professionals alike pointing to this term and its corresponding behaviors as an indicator of Churchill's poor mental health, ranging from depression to bipolar disorder.
-Although there is no definitive evidence that Winston Churchill suffered from a mental illness of any kind-and indeed, one therapist actively disputed these claims-his descriptor persists as a powerful, insightful window into the lives of men and women who experience the symptoms of depression.
+Although there is no definitive evidence that Winston Churchill had a mental illness of any kind – and indeed, one therapist actively disputed these claims – his descriptor persists as a powerful, insightful window into the lives of men and women who experience the symptoms of depression.

 Why This Metaphor Is Important

 The metaphor of the black dog is an important one both for individuals who have been diagnosed with depression and those who haven't because it provides both with a frame of reference for how exactly to expect depression to show up.
-Depression is depicted in media and among people in many ways, ranging from sadness to a simple enough problem that you can just "get over."
-Using the metaphor of a black dog, however, allows you (and others) to see that depression isn't a matter of needing a simple mindset change, or a pep talk; it feels like an outside entity, wholly out of your control.
+Depression is depicted in media as a range of emotions, from sadness to a simple enough problem that you can just "get over."
+However, using the metaphor of a black dogallows you (and others) to see that depression isn't a matter of needing a simple mindset change, or a pep talk; it feels like an outside entity, wholly out of your control.

-Just as a large black dog's persistence in following you around, eating your shoes, or taking up your time with its insistence is out of your control, depression is largely uncontrollable, and requires both time and treatment in order to begin to fade-though some will require therapy, lifestyle changes, or medication-or all three-for the entirety of their lives, to keep symptoms manageable and under control.
+Just as a large black dog's persistence in following you around, eating your shoes, or taking up your time with its insistence is out of your control, depression is largely uncontrollable and requires both time and treatment in order to begin to fade.
+Some will benefit fromtherapy, lifestyle changes, or medication – or all three – for the entirety of their lives, to keep symptoms manageable and under control.

 How Does Depression Work?

-Depression is a mood disorder, wherein the body and brain do not produce the "feel-good" chemicals required to effectively regulate mood, sleep, regulate appetite, and even think clearly, which can lead to symptoms of depression, such as apathy, under or oversleeping, loss of interest in food, too great an interest in food, muscle weakness, thoughts of suicide or despair, and irritability.
+Depression is a mood disorder, wherein the body and brain do not produce the "feel-good" chemicals required to effectively regulate mood, sleep, regulate appetite, and clear thoughts.Symptoms of depression include apathy, under or oversleeping, loss of interest in food, too great an interest in food, muscle weakness, thoughts of suicide or despair, and irritability.
 These are just a few of the symptoms ascribed to depression, and they can all be either mild or severe or a patchwork of both.

-Although periods of sadness, anger, or apathy are normal in people who have experienced a sudden loss, a traumatic event, or something similar, persistent feelings of sadness, anger, and apathy-those that last at least two weeks or more-may be attributed to depression.
+Although periods of sadness, anger, or apathy are normal in people who have experienced a sudden loss, a traumatic event, or similar, persistent feelings of sadness, anger, and apathy – those that last at least two weeks– may be attributed to depression.
 Depression may initially be mild (called Major Depressive Disorder), but without treatment, symptoms can grow worse and develop into a chronic condition called Persistent Depressive Disorder, which means that a depressive state has persisted for at least two years.